galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 - _plugins_ identify the Maven plugins to be used during the build process.
 The _maven-bundle-plugin_ builds OSGi bundles (the Manager and test projects), indicated by the `<packaging>` value of _bundle_.
 The _galasa-maven-plugin_ is used in two ways - to build a test catalog for each bundle project and to build the `<packaging>galasa-obr</packaging>` project.
 </details>

-## Build the Maven bundles from the parent project
+## Build Maven bundles from the parent project

 Complete the following steps to create Maven bundles to deploy to your repository:
 1. Save the changes that you made to the _pom.xml_ of the parent project.